Bayt-al-Hikmah/FastifyJs/Workshop1/Workshop1.md

 We then open `http://127.0.0.1:3000` in our browser and see "Hello, World!" displayed.
 This confirms our Fastify server is running and responding to requests.

-**Explanation**: This minimal setup showcases Fastify’s simplicity and speed.
+This minimal setup showcases Fastify’s simplicity and speed.
 The async/await syntax aligns with modern JavaScript practices, and the logger provides visibility into server activity, making it easier to debug during development.

 ## Working with Routes, Parameters, and URL Arguments